Skip to Main Content

 blue arrow pointing to the right Equipment Overview

-The Micro -Film, -Fiche, and -Card Scanner magnifies proportionally shrunk materials that are on microfilm reels, microfiche sheets, or microcards and scans the pages to PDF files.
+The Micro -Film, -Fiche, and -Card Scanner magnifies proportionally shrunk materials that are on microfilm reels, microfiche sheets, or microcards.
 The scanner accepts both 32 mm and 16 mm Microfilm reels.

 This scanner is a robot 🤖 that does most of the work for you.
 You will load your materials into the machine, then use the software to navigate them and determine what you want to read or digitize.